 California Preservation Foundation is a statewide nonprofit organization dedicated to the preservation of California's diverse cultural and architectural heritage.

 California Preservation Program provides disaster assistance to libraries, archives, historical societies and cultural institutions.

 California Resources Agency restores, protects and manages the state's natural, historical and cultural resources for current and future generations using creative approaches and solutions based on science, collaboration and respect for all the communities and interests involved.

-The California Emergency Management Agancy (Cal EMA - formerly the Governor’s Office of Emergency Services) is responsible for working with state agencies and local governments on emergency planning, response, and recovery efforts.
-CalEMA responds to and aids in the recovery from emergencies within the State of California under the authorities of the California Emergency Services Act (ESA), the California Disaster Assistance Act (CDAA), the federal Robert T. Stafford Disaster Relief and Emergency Assistance Act, and other legislation.
+The California Governor's Office of Emergency Services (Cal OES) is responsible for working with state agencies and local governments on emergency planning, response, and recovery efforts.
+CalOES responds to and aids in the recovery from emergencies within the State of California under the authorities of the California Emergency Services Act (ESA), the California Disaster Assistance Act (CDAA), the federal Robert T. Stafford Disaster Relief and Emergency Assistance Act, and other legislation.

-Cal EMA and OHP have developed a Programmatic Agreement that specifies to how historic properties will be handled under federally-declared emergencies.
-For questions about how OHP coordinates with FEMA and Cal EMA, contact Susan Stratton, OHP Project Review Unit Supervisor.
+Cal OES and OHP have developed a Programmatic Agreement that specifies to how historic properties will be handled under federally-declared emergencies.
+For questions about how OHP coordinates with FEMA and Cal OES, contact Tim Brandt, OHP Architectural Review and Environmental Compliance Unit Supervisor.